- ASSISTANT PROFESSOR Oncological Sciences

 Rana Elkholi M.S.

-Our current research interests are divided into three areas, but adopt a unified theme to decipher the interplay between mitochondrial function and cell death pathways:
+Our current research interests are divided into three areas, but adopt a unified theme to decipher the interplay between mitochondria and cell death signaling:

 I. What are the biochemical, physiological, and structural consequences of protein·protein interactions within the BCL-2 family?